All Products

 Note

-You can mount an image from an internal network address in the same region.
-If the image is private, you must use the dockerAuth parameter to specify the authentication information for the image repository.
+Images can be mounted from an internal network address in the same region.
+If the image is private, use the dockerAuth parameter to specify authentication information for the image repository.
 For more information about using the dockerAuth parameter, see Use a custom image.

 • Parameters